 Best Sports Injury Doctor in Gurgaon

 Sports injuries can occur to children and adults during exercising or while playing individual sports.
 Sports injuries are more likely to take place they are playing after quite some time or during contact sports.
 The other common reason for sports injury is the failure to do warm-up exercises before any sports activity.
-People in Gurgaon, consult Dr. Ratnav Ratan, a sports injury doctor and orthopedist in Gurgaon if they are facing any type of sports injuries.
+People in Gurgaon, consult Dr. Ratnav Ratan, best sports injury doctor in gurgaon. if they are facing any type of sports injuries.

 Given below are the types of Sports Injuries

 Ligament tears are common injuries that occur to sportspeople, including children.
 Constant activity and stress on the body during a game or a practice session can cause ligament tear.
 A ligament tear will force a joint especially the knee, ankle and wrist out of its normal position.
 Ligament tears can occur in the thumb, the back and the neck.